open-sauced/assets/README.md

 ![logo](https://github.com/open-sauced/assets/blob/main/logo.png?raw=true)

 This repository contains for assets and logos associated with the [Open Sauced](https://opensauced.pizza) project.
+The brand kit can be found [here](https://opensauced.pizza/press).

 ## Do these awesome things
 - Use the Open Sauced logo to link to the Open Sauced project.